Learning to Find Proofs and Theorems by Learning to Refine Search Strategies: The Case of Loop Invariant Synthesis: Broader Impact

 \section{Broader Impact}

 Automated theorem proving for program verification and program synthesis plays an important role for increasing the safety of critical pieces of software.
 More automatic theorem provers enable a wider user base to benefit from the advances to their software quality.
 But automating theorem provers is a highly sophisticated challenge.
-Learning from succinct expert advice in the form of strategies in Looprl may be the sweetspot to enable more generic domain-specific automation for theorem provers.
+Learning from succinct expert advice in the form of strategies may be the sweet spot enabling more generic domain-specific automation for theorem provers.